French Vacation Tips

 Bayeux – Normandy’s Charming Town

 Head to Bayeux, one of Normandy’s best-preserved towns, spared from WWII bombing, leaving its historic charm intact.
 Note that only one city-center hotel offers air conditioning, so book early.
-Late May nights tend to be cool and rooms are comfortable.
+May nights tend to be cool, and rooms are comfortable.

 Finish with a Seine River Cruise Back to Paris